 Alpha Aromatics And A Few Of Our Cassis Fragrances

-Our master perfumer, Roger Howell, and his diverse team of fragrance creators are often asked by manufacturers to incorporate the light, fruity and woody essence of black currant into the compositions we formulate, but much like coconut and most other fragrances, it is generally blended with array of other notes.
+Our master perfumer, Roger Howell, and his diverse team of fragrance designers are often asked by manufacturers to incorporate the light, fruity and woody essence of black currant into the compositions we formulate, but much like coconut and most other fragrances, it is generally blended with array of other notes.

 Over the years, our black currant fragrance creations have found their way into organic, natural and synthetic designer fragrances for a myriad of products including but not limited to: candles and diffusers; personal care products, fragrances for home; odor neutralizers, private label brands; industrial air fresheners; household cleaning products and fine, customized perfumes.